angular/angular-cli/modules/universal/README.md

 # Modules

 ## Universal
-> Manage your application lifecycle and serialize changes while on the server to be sent to the client
+> Manage your application lifecycle and serialize changes while on the server to be sent to the browser

 ### Documentation
 [Design Doc](https://docs.google.com/document/d/1q6g9UlmEZDXgrkY88AJZ6MUrUxcnwhBGS0EXbVlYicY)